 What is the English Language Requirement?

-At a minimum, you are required to evidence a Competent level of English for your nomination application.
+At a minimum, you are required to have a score of IELTS band 6.0 for your nomination application.
 That’s for both the Skilled Nominated (subclass 190) and Skilled Work Regional (subclass 491).

 However, if you hold a passport and are citizens of the United Kingdom, Canada, New Zealand, the United States of America, or the Republic of Ireland, then you don’t need to provide English language test results.
 If this exemption applies to you, you must provide a copy of the bio page of your passport.